brookjordan/corner-ribbon/README.md

 `$corner-ribbon-ribbon-selector`
 `$corner-ribbon-container-selector`

-I heard you came to us to fix your styles, not to make you change-up your HTML?
-That's ok, we can… maybe help a little bit.
+I heard you came to us to fix your styles, not dirty up your beautiful HTML with our dirty, dirty classes.
+That's ok. we can help! <sub>…maybe <sup>…at least a little.</sup></sub>

 You'll still need both of the elements, but at least you can change the base classes to better fit the rest of your code.

 Try something like: